libgit2/libgit2/plan.md

 ## Implementation outcome

-Implemented on `git-bundles-clone-fetch` as the three commits described above.
+The parser and transport were implemented on `git-bundles-clone-fetch`.
+The initial implementation also included the generic no-`HEAD` clone-policy commit described above, but that change was backed out after review to preserve existing libgit2 behavior.
 All eight verification steps were run except where noted under unverified coverage.
-Each commit configures, builds, and passes the full `libgit2_tests` suite on its own in a clean build directory; `git diff --check` is clean; the fixtures regenerate byte for byte and Git 2.50.1 accepts all five.
+The functional bundle changes configure, build, and pass their focused tests; `git diff --check` is clean; the fixtures regenerate byte for byte and Git 2.50.1 accepts all five.
 No CMake edits were required, confirming the assumption recorded under sources and constraints.
 `git_transport_bundle` is exposed from `include/git2/sys/transport.h`, taking the option this plan left open.